richardmedyanto/richardmedyanto.github.io/content/page/cv/index.md

 ## 🎓 Education

-* Bachelor of Engineering (Sarjana Teknik, S.T.), Automotive and Robotics Engineering Program, BINUS ASO School of Engineering, 2019-2023
+* Bachelor of Science (Sarjana Teknik, S.T.), Automotive and Robotics Engineering Program, BINUS ASO School of Engineering, 2019-2023.
+Graduated with CGPA of 3.89/4.00.
-* High School, SMA St. Louis 1 Surabaya, 2016-2019
+* High School, SMA St. Louis 1 Surabaya, 2016-2019.
+Graduated with average of 91/100 in School Exam, a full mark in physics National Exam and 93/100 average on all subjects in National Exam.

 ## 🧰 Skills